Updated May 2025

 └── src/...

-Our pipe is just a dummy pipe that returns the input string.
-In a real world example it would return the translated string.
+Our pipe is a simple example that currently returns the input string.
+In a real-world scenario, it would return a translated string based on the provided input.

 import { Pipe, PipeTransform } from "@angular/core";